Skip to main content

 • certificates covered by international agreements signed by Poland.

 Poland has signed bilateral agreements, which regulate, among other things, the recognition of secondary school leaving certificates for the purpose of enrolment on first-cycle (Bachelor’s degree) and long-cycle (Master’s degree) programmes, with the following countries: Austria, Belarus, the Czech Republic, France, Germany, Lithuania, Slovakia and Ukraine, and China and Libya.
-Details about the agreements are available on the website of the Ministry of Education and Science (information available in Polish only) and in the Internet Treaty Database managed by the Ministry of Foreign Affairs.
+Since Belarus terminated the agreement in November 2022, its provisions remain in force in relation to persons who were enrolled on a degree programme at a Polish higher education institution before 3 November 2023.
+Details about the agreements are available on the website of the Ministry of National Education (information available in Polish only) and in the Internet Treaty Database managed by the Ministry of Foreign Affairs.

 In other cases, certificates and other documents are recognised through a recognition process (nostryfikacja) conducted by the Head of the Regional Education Authorities (kurator oświaty) in a given province.
 Details about the procedure